 It seemed the people were right; Reading did have a fascinating and unique story to tell.
 Leaving her autumn 2013 lecture tour, Philippa headed back to Reading to see for herself the closed ruins of the once great abbey.

 In late November 2013 a fact-finding visit and meeting at Reading Museum augured well.
-By January 2014, the Director of Communications at Reading Borough Council supported the new project and agreed that following the success of Leicester’s story with King Richard, it was time for Reading to now tell its own royal story with King Henry and his magnificent abbey.
+By January 2014, the Director of Communications at Reading Borough Council supported the new project and agreed that following the success of Leicester’s story with King Richard, it was time for Reading to tell its own royal story with King Henry and his magnificent abbey.
 Sadly, with the Head of Communications having left the council, the project stalled but undeterred another meeting was arranged for the end of April.
+Accompanying Philippa for the meeting was trained archaeologist, Simon Young, a leading producer and documentary filmmaker from Darlow Smithson Productions.
 New faces, same pitch, but the response was now muted and sceptical.

 Any potential research project to bring Reading’s abbey and historical story to life would be insurmountable.
 Three key landowners would have to be convinced and agree access, and as a Scheduled Ancient Monument (SAM) site, Historic England (formerly English Heritage) would also have to recognise the project’s potential to secure the necessary permissions and any form of green light.
 Specialist advice locally suggested that there was not much point in going any further as these permissions were not likely to be forthcoming and there was nothing new to be discovered, no new stories to tell.
 However, it was now clear that Reading had an important story to tell and that the potential to learn more about this little-known royal abbey was a significant opportunity.
 Even if nothing new was found, that nothing would still move our knowledge forward and help confirm, at the very least, the most recent thinking.
 It wasn’t time to give up yet.
 The research looked good and we had a real possibility of bringing the abbey to life through the first modern comprehensive study and non-invasive analysis using Ground Penetrating Radar (GPR).